 The accident book, where you need to enter the details of your accident, is one of the most important documents in the context of bringing a claim.

-You therefore need to be absolutely sure that the accident details are facturally accurate and clear.
-If the details are wong in any way then you must not sign the book until they meet with your satisfaction!
+You, therefore, need to be absolutely sure that the accident details are factually accurate and clear.
+If the details are wrong in any way then you must not sign the book until they meet with your satisfaction!
 It’s always a good idea in practice if you request a copy of your entry in the accident book so that you can preserve it, keep it safe and prevent it from being lost or mislaid.

 If your employer does not have an accident book or for any reason they fail to record the work incident then you should take the initiative and make a written account of what happened.
 You need to sign and date the document and then send this to your employer making sure your employer acknowledges it.

 It is also worth noting that in certain circumstances your employer is under a duty to report accidents at work to the Health and Safety Executive (HSE) in the event that the accident results in the employee being off work for more than 7 consecutive days.